-The ultimate French chocolate silk pie made with a chocolate crust, silky smooth chocolate filling and topped with homemade whipped cream and chocolate shavings.
-This dessert is a chocolate lovers dream!
+A slice of French chocolate silk pie is a classic with a chocolate crust, rich and silky chocolate mousse filling, topped with whipped cream and chocolate shavings.

-This pie has everything you could dream of…an Oreo cookie crust, a rich and silky chocolate mousse filling and a light and fluffy whipped cream topping.
+This pie has everything you could dream of – an Oreo cookie crust, a rich, silky and easy chocolate mousse filling, and a light and fluffy whipped cream topping.
+Family and guests go crazy over this and my Oreo peanut butter pie.

 - Perfect holiday dessert.
-It makes the perfect finishing touch to your Thanksgiving menu or Christmas dinner menu.
-Guests always go crazy over this chocolate silk pie recipe.
+This chocolate silk pie makes the perfect finishing touch to your Thanksgiving menu or Christmas dinner menu.

 Find the full printable recipe with specific measurements below.